awsandy/workspaces/README.md

 # Handy AWS WorkSpaces Information

-## Using the PCiOP client with USB devices
+## Using the PCoIP client with USB devices

-* The USB passthrough only works with the Windows software PCiOP client.
+* The USB passthrough only works with the Windows software PCoIP client.
 * Also within the WorkSpace Windows instance itself a specific Teradici Group Policy setting must be made

-Download the PCioP client:
+Download the PCoIP client:

 https://docs.teradici.com/find/product/software-and-mobile-clients/2019.05/software-client-for-windows/20.01.1